Daria Zarivna

 Daria Oleksandrivna Zarivna (Дарія Олександрівна Зарівна; born 4 July 1989) is a social activist, and entrepreneur.
 She was involved in media business, creative industry and charity before joining state service.
 Zarivna became an advisor of the National Security and Defense Council of Ukraine in June 2019, and an advisor of the Head of the Office of the President of Ukraine Andriy Yermak in February 2020.
+She resigned from this position on 4 July 2025.

 Since the beginning of the 2022 Russian full-scale invasion of Ukraine she has been participating in information digests providing latest war updates on behalf of the president of Ukraine's Office.

 She is a member of Yermak-McFaul Expert Group on Russian Sanctions, Group on International Security Guarantees (Yermak-Rassmussen Group), The Council on Youth Affairs under the President of Ukraine, Working Group on Hunger Prevention ("Grain from Ukraine" humanitarian food program) and OECD Working Group on Bribery.
 She is also in charge of launching the International Working Group on Environmental crimes committed by Russia against Ukraine and International Working Group "Bring Kids Back UA" on protection of the rights of Ukrainian children deported by Russia.

 Daria is responsible for communications support of prisoners of war exchange processes cooperating with the Coordination Headquarters on the treatment of prisoners of war.

 Daria promotes Spend with Ukraine volunteering initiative to help people from all around the world discover Ukraine's products and services.

 In 2021, she entered the top 100 most influential women in Ukraine according to Focus magazine (34th place).